Centene (NYSE:CNC) Updates FY 2022 Earnings Guidance

 Centene (NYSE:CNC) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $- for the period.
 The company issued revenue guidance of $124 billion-124 billion, compared to the consensus revenue estimate of $126.35 billion.Centene also updated its FY 2021 guidance to $5.050-5.350 EPS.

-In related news, Director Orlando Ayala sold 30,000 shares of the company’s stock in a transaction that occurred on Tuesday, June 15th.
-The shares were sold at an average price of $69.01, for a total transaction of $2,070,300.00.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, EVP Brent D. Layton sold 7,682 shares of the company’s stock in a transaction that occurred on Wednesday, May 5th.
-The shares were sold at an average price of $65.00, for a total transaction of $499,330.00.
-Following the sale, the executive vice president now owns 424,808 shares in the company, valued at $27,612,520.
+In other news, EVP Jesse N. Hunter sold 25,000 shares of the company’s stock in a transaction that occurred on Friday, June 11th.
+The shares were sold at an average price of $71.17, for a total value of $1,779,250.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director Orlando Ayala sold 7,201 shares of the company’s stock in a transaction that occurred on Thursday, April 29th.
+The shares were sold at an average price of $60.00, for a total transaction of $432,060.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 89,883 shares of company stock worth $6,150,940 over the last 90 days.
-1.80% of the stock is currently owned by corporate insiders.
+In the last 90 days, insiders have sold 89,883 shares of company stock valued at $6,150,940.
+Corporate insiders own 1.80% of the company’s stock.

 Centene Corporation operates as a multi-national healthcare enterprise that provides programs and services to under-insured and uninsured individuals in the United States.
 Its Managed Care segment offers health plan coverage to individuals through government subsidized programs, including Medicaid, the State children's health insurance program, long-term services and support, foster care, and medicare-medicaid plans, which cover dually eligible individuals, as well as aged, blind, or disabled programs.